-In 2018, I visited West Sumba for the 1st time, and I was absolutely fell in love with their textiles.
-Before visiting West Sumba, I used to hear people say that West Sumba textiles are not very nice, not like the East Sumba textile.
-I admit, most of their designs are not as pictorial as that of the East Sumba Hinggi or Pahikung designs, but how wrong people to judge textile arts just by hearing what other people said, I was always very curious about the Western Sumba culture and their textiles, so I had to see it for myself and so glad I did.
+In 2018, I visited West Sumba for the 1st time, and I absolutely fell in love with their textiles.
+Before visiting West Sumba, I used to hear people say that West Sumba textiles are not very nice, not like the East Sumba textiles.
+I admit, that most of their designs are not as pictorial as that of the East Sumba Hinggi or Pahikung designs, but how wrong people to judge textile arts just by hearing what other people said, I was always very curious about the Western Sumba culture and their textiles, so I had to see it for myself and so glad I did.

-We arrived in Ratenggaro Traditional Village on a rainy day but was very lucky to receive a friendly welcome from a very old man dressed in a very traditional West Sumba outfit with his giant machete hanging from his belt, who took refuge from the rain with us in a corner of one of the traditional houses.
+We arrived in Ratenggaro Traditional Village on a rainy day but we were very lucky to receive a friendly welcome from a very old man dressed in a very traditional West Sumba outfit with his giant machete hanging from his belt, who took refuge from the rain with us in a corner of one of the traditional houses.
 We chatted a little and later realised that he was one of the Village Heads and his son was the Kepala Desa (Village Official Head, usually appointed by the government).
 We were taken to his son’s house (inside the traditional village compound) for some coffee and banana fritters, and we felt very welcome.
-I took this opportunity to talk about their traditional textiles, and then his wife (a very experienced weaver) brought many of their old textiles out, and also demonstrated how to spin the cotton in West Sumba style, this moment was truly priceless for me.
+I took this opportunity to talk about their traditional textiles, and then his wife (a very experienced weaver) brought many of their old textiles out and also demonstrated how to spin the cotton in West Sumba style, this moment was truly priceless for me.

 Thank you for stopping by, hope to take you to see our weaving villages soon.
 Salam Wastra, xxNelly